 It must be reiterated that before employing any of the preventative measures listed above, with particular reference to the exterior of your home, a professional plumber should be consulted.
 It is important to note however that despite measures taken at the municipal and personal level to reduce basement flooding, severe weather conditions which are often difficult to predict, may still cause it to occur.
 The best intervention strategy that a homeowner can employ is to have measures in place to mitigate the risk of a financial loss in the midst of life’s uncertainties and to protect their investments.

 My Insurance Broker is dedicated to helping, serving and educating our clients.
-We understand the importance of having a trusted insurance advisor and will work with you to create an insurance plan that will provide you with “peace of mind” and compensation from the unexpected and unpreventable.
-Contact a My Insurance Broker Advisor to explore your options for added water coverage for your home.
+We understand the importance of having a trusted insurance adviser and will work with you to create an insurance plan that will provide you with “peace of mind” and compensation from the unexpected and unpreventable.
+Contact a My Insurance Broker Adviser to explore your options for added water coverage for your home.